 From there, contact centers can augment agent interactions with automated workflows so that the two work seamlessly together.
 Bots either tee up issues with context to agents, or agents perform complex tasks and then hand the rest of the issue off to bots to complete the process.

 Over the next few years, bots will become proactive, addressing issues before they’ve even become problems.
 Once this happens, agents will come into play for novel and ad-hoc issues.
 Organizations that have taken the above-steps are well-positioned for this new frontier of customer service.

 [CCW] What benefits should a business expect by following that roadmap?
 What pitfalls must it be careful to avoid?
 If possible, please share some illustrative examples.

 [AT] Businesses can expect payoff from automation across three dimensions: agent productivity, customer satisfaction, and cost of service.

 Agent productivity goes up because fewer issues have to go through an agent in the first place; handle time goes down with bots collecting upfront information; and time-to-first response improves due to reduced ticket volume for each agent.

 Consequently, labor costs decrease and agent retention improves.
 Customer service agents can focus only on those high-level issues that are too complex for bots, which makes the job more engaging and rewarding.

 Customer satisfaction also improves due to faster time-to-first-response and issue resolution.

 These results are illustrated in our 2019 State of Customer Service Automation Report.
-This infographic provides a quick snapshot.

 [CCW] Describe what automation means for customers.
 How will it change the way they interact with brands?
 What metrics help quantify whether it is contributing to the CX?